 By 2022, a huge 35% of Australian homes will be 'smart'.
 That is, they’ll incorporate appliances that automate daily functions via the web with no need for a human user to switch them on and off manually.
 This network of connected appliances is known as the 'Internet of Things' and it’s set to change the way we live.
-Smart homes will be more environmentally friendly, more secure, and more comfortable – not to mention much, much cooler.
+Smart homes will be more environmentally friendly, more secure and more comfortable – not to mention much, much cooler.

-And thanks to the latest integration of smart homes with hearing devices, they’ll also make life sound very different for anybody who uses a hearing aid.
+Thanks to the latest integration of smart homes with hearing devices, they’ll also make life sound very different for anybody who uses a hearing aid.
 Here’s a look at what the Internet of Things means for hearing technology, our homes and most mind-bogglingly, our brains.

-As the 'Internet of Things' has grown, it's been inevitable that hearing aids go online too.
-The free If This, Then That (IFTTT) service is a platform that allows anybody to create their own recipes for automating various tasks using smart appliances.
-In the last few years, more than 450 smart devices that link with the IFTTT service have become available - think light bulbs, dishwashers, fridges, coffee makers, child monitors, music systems, and even cars.
-And now, hearing technology is getting connected too.
+As the Internet of Things has grown, it's been inevitable that hearing aids evolve into smart hearing aids too.
+The free ‘If This, Then That’ (IFTTT) service is a platform that allows anybody to create their own recipes for automating various tasks using smart appliances.
+In the last few years, more than 450 smart devices that link with the IFTTT service have become available - think light bulbs, dishwashers, fridges, coffee makers, child monitors, music systems and even cars.
+Now, hearing technology is getting connected too.

-But combined with intelligent noise reduction technology, a smart hearing aid like Opn can reverse this burden on the brain.
-"The IFTTT network builds in a number of ease-of-use aspects," Behrens explains.
+However, when combined with intelligent noise reduction technology, a smart hearing aid like Opn can reverse this burden on the brain.
+"The IFTTT network builds in a number of ease-of-use aspects", Behrens explains.
 "That helps lower the barriers of connecting to people, family, and friends."
 In other words, using your hearing aid to streamline your home – and your life outside the home – can give your brain the edge.